-Over the years, several measures have been put in place to support those who are serving in the military as we see an increase in the number of individuals struggling with addiction and mental health issues.
+Over the years, several measures have been put in place to support those who are serving in the military, as we see an increase in the number of individuals struggling with addiction and mental health issues.
 As a result of this, there’s an increased demand for alcohol rehab for veterans.

 Email Icon Get in Touch